Last Updated: February 22, 2023

 • Language: Croatian, Serbian, Bosnian are the main languages spoken there.
 In the northwest region, Italian is also spoken a little.
 A lot of people know English, especially young adults.

-• Visa: Croatia is not a member of the Schengen area, and if you are coming from the US you won’t need a visa.
+• Visa: Croatia is a member of the Schengen area since January 2023.
+If you are coming from the US you won’t need a visa.
 If you are from the EU, you can enter Croatia with just your ID.
 You can see a list of countries whose residents will require a visa on the website of the Croatian Ministry of Foreign Affairs.

 • Credit Card Acceptance: Credit cards are accepted almost everywhere.
-But, you should always have some cash on hand, but not in your carry on luggage.
+But, you should always have some cash on hand

 • Electricity: 230V with the standard European (round-pronged) plug.
 If you are from the USA, you are going to need an adapter.